gioblu/PJON/src/strategies/README.md

 ```cpp
 uint16_t receive_string(uint8_t *string, uint16_t max_length) { ... };
 ```
-Receives a pointer where to store received information and an unsigned integer signaling the maximum string length.
+Receives a pointer where to store received information and an unsigned integer signalling the maximum string length.
 It should return the number of bytes received or `PJON_FAIL`.

 ```cpp
 void send_response(uint8_t response) { ... };